pantheon-systems/documentation/source/_docs/guides/wordpress-git/03-themes.md

 ---
 title: WordPress Development
 subtitle: Manage Themes
-description: Beginners guide on how to use the WordPress Dashboard, an SFTP client, and your text editor of choice to work quickly, safely and easily on Pantheon's Git-based platform.
+description: Beginners guide on how to use the WordPress Dashboard, an FTP client, and your text editor of choice to work quickly, safely and easily on Pantheon's Git-based platform.
 gitwordpress: true
 anchorid: themes
+guidetoc: true
 generator: pagination
 layout: guide
 pagination: